 Solution.
 Every assumption even one that seems obvious should be confirmed.
 Take your assumption as a hypothesis and develop an experiment that allow to test it.
 The experiment planning must include metrics to evaluate your hypothesis and it also try to isolate other variables that can influence the result.
-At the end of the experiment, you should be able to validate or reject your initial hypothesis and take the following actions based on your acquired knowledge.
+At the end of the experiment, you should be able to validate or reject your initial hypothesis and take actions based on your acquired knowledge.
+Your experiment could be a prototype or a Minimum Viable Product ([Ries 2011]) for product related hypothesis or a side project for technology related hypothesis.

 Consequences.
-Testing your assumptions early prevents your company from wasting a lot of time and money on something that will not be used by your user or will not bring other customers.
+Testing your assumptions early prevents your company from wasting a lot of time and money on something that will not be used by your user or will not bring other customers or a technology that is not well suited for the company needs.
 Instead of it, a little effort is spent to test something.
 But experiments should be planned with criterion.
-A not well design experiment could lead to a wrong conclusion that can take to waste of time and money or to lose a business opportunity.
+A not well design experiment could lead to wrong conclusions that can take to waste of time and money or to lose a business opportunity.

 Known Uses.
 This pattern could be used in different areas of a startup like pointed out by Ries in his book Lean Startup [Ries 2011].
-Besides using it to test hypothesis in what the startup product should be, an approach already described by Blank [Blank 2007], he extends this experimentation view to marketing and business areas of a startups.
-All these should be applied on software development startups and, also, it could be use to take technology related choices: which programming language should be used, which framework, which library?
+Besides using it to test hypothesis in what the startup product should be, an approach already described by Blank [2006], he extends this experimentation view to marketing and business areas of a startups.

 Related patterns.
-Early Validations leads to several changes of software requirements and this is easier to handle when being agile (Be Agile).
-This pattern can be seen as an alternative to Coplien and Harrison's
+Early Validations leads to several changes of software requirements and this is easier to handle when practice agility (Practice Agility).
+This pattern can be seen as an alternative to Coplien and